Conservation and restoration of archaeological sites: Reconstruction

 Reconstruction is "returning a place to a known earlier state; distinguished from restoration by the introduction of new material into the fabric."
 The aim of reconstruction is to "preserve and reveal the aesthetic and historic value of the monument and is based on respect for original material and authentic documents."

 There is also debate on whether this is conservation work or not, due to potential over-reconstruction.
 The appropriateness of this technique is highly dependent upon the region, the amount of known knowledge of the site itself, as well as the actual condition of the site.
 The older a site, the more difficult it is to be confident in the reconstruction.
 Reconstruction should also be identifiable upon inspection as well as reversible.
 A common form of reconstruction is the re-plastering of floors and walls.
 Due to weathering, the plaster that originally protected surfaces has eroded away and left the surfaces vulnerable.
-The re-plastering then adds that layer of protection back and in many cases was at least the same technique as originally even if it isn't exactly the same material.
+The re-plastering then adds that layer of protection back and in many cases was at least the same technique as originally even if it is not exactly the same material.

 Re-creation/renovation

 Re-creation/renovation is the "speculative creation of a presumed earlier state on the basis of surviving evidence from that place to other sites, and on deductions drawn from that evidence using new materials."
 This is the least favorable option as it is less likely to reinstate the originality of the site, and many times includes destroying existing authentic materials in order to add new materials.
 It is deemed justifiable if it is the only form of effective conservation available, or if conservation measures prove to be unfeasible.

 An example of this can be seen in the work of Sir Arthur Evans at the ancient city Knossos, an archaeological site on the Greek island of Crete.
 Evans, a British archaeologist, excavated the site beginning in 1901 and was able to preserve and restore much of the original architecture.
 The restorations, carried out by three different architects, included the reinforcement and reconstruction of buildings, rooms and frescoes.
-Yet, these renovations have faced criticism throughout the years and “what is restored does not accurately reflect what was found.
+Yet, these renovations have faced criticism throughout the years and "what is restored does not accurately reflect what was found.
 Instead, a grander, and more complete, experience is presented.
-For example, when you visit Knossos, because of the way it is reconstructed, it is very easy to believe that all that was ever found there was a Late Bronze Age palace”, instead of a place that stood well into the Roman era.
+For example, when you visit Knossos, because of the way it is reconstructed, it is very easy to believe that all that was ever found there was a Late Bronze Age palace", instead of a place that stood well into the Roman era.